Monday, 4 November 2019

 Most people know that the earliest manuscripts

-do not have diacritical dots, no ḥamza sign, no numerals,
+do have few diacritical dots, no ḥamza sign, no numerals,

 no shadda, no hyphen, colon, just an end of aya sign,